fleabitdev/glsp/website/input/reference/src/code-reuse.md

 ## Advanced Wrapper Methods

-In the [previous chapter](state-machines.md), we discussed wrapper methods, which can be used to override a specific `meth` or `wrap` clause defined elsewhere in the class.
+In the [previous chapter](state-machines.md), we discussed wrapper methods, which can be used to override a specific `met` or `wrap` clause defined elsewhere in the class.

 So far, the obvious limitation of wrapper methods is that they require you to know the entire structure of your class up front.
 There's a `Jumping` state, which wraps the `Active:energy-level`